 - Patel suggests understanding the bigger business picture is critical to employing data to make good decisions

-We speak with Hema Patel, General Manager of NZ streaming service Lightbox and finance expert, ahead of her speaking session at the CA ANZ Data Analytics for Finance Conference on June 12, 2019.
-She shares her top tips for finance professionals hoping to better leverage the power of data in their careers.
+We speak with Hema Patel CA, former General Manager of NZ streaming service Lightbox and finance expert, as she shares her top tips for finance professionals hoping to better leverage the power of data in their careers.

 With technology underpinning almost every aspect of business today, there's more opportunities to leverage data than ever before.
 It's time for finance professionals to dive in and get data savvy.
 Here's how.

 1. Be curious

 According to Patel, the biggest asset a finance professional can have is simple curiosity.

 "Accountants oversee the numbers, but they have to do it with curiosity.
 Diving into that curiosity a little bit further and staying curious is key because that's when we start asking questions, which is incredibly important," she says.